mikolaj-jozefowski/mikolaj-jozefowski.github.io/README.md

-## Witaj na moim blogu
+## Witaj na moim blogu dotyczącym hodowli ślimaków!

-You can use the [editor on GitHub](https://github.com/mikolaj-jozefowski/mikolaj-jozefowski.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
-22
+Do sprawdzenia informacji na temat ślimaków, zapraszam cię [na tę stronę internetową](https://pl.wikipedia.org/wiki/%C5%9Alimaki).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.